FAQ

 Yes.
 Papua is remote and sensitive.
 River levels, weather, boat timing, local permissions and village rhythm can all affect the plan.
 Flexibility is part of doing it honestly.

-It is an overland journey from Labuan Bajo to Lamalera by bemo and local transport.
+The Flores expedition is an overland journey from Labuan Bajo to Lamalera by bemo and local transport.
 The route is about long roads, villages, landscapes, Kelimutu and a raw cultural finale in Lamalera.

 It is not a luxury setup.
 Expect long travel days, simple guesthouses or homestays, changing roads and a lot of real local travel.
 That is exactly what gives the route depth.